PepsiCo’s Stakeholders, CSR & ESG

 5. Government (least priority)

 Consumers and Customers.
 Consumers and customers have the highest priority in PepsiCo’s corporate social responsibility strategy.
 This stakeholder group determines the financial standing of the company in terms of revenues.
 Consumers and customers are interested in high quality and reasonably priced products.
 Customers in a business partnership with the food-and-beverage company are interested in stable and improving business performance.
 Based on the significance of these stakeholders, PepsiCo uses continuing innovation processes to improve its products, such as products under the Pepsi brand.
 For example, some of the company’s products now have less salt, less fat, and less sugar content to improve their effects on consumer health.
 PepsiCo calls these efforts “Human Sustainability.”
-Thus, PepsiCo’s corporate social responsibility strategy flexibly addresses the interests of consumers as stakeholders.
+These ESG and CSR efforts satisfy consumer-focused goals based on PepsiCo’s vision and mission for industry leadership and customer satisfaction.

 Communities.
 Part of PepsiCo’s thrust in corporate social responsibility is to ensure that it always has a positive impact on society.
 As such, the company considers communities as a second-priority stakeholder group.
 Communities are significant stakeholders because they influence the consumers’ and employees’ perspectives about the consumer goods company.
 The interests of these stakeholders include corporate support for community development programs.
 The PepsiCo Foundation provides financial assistance for such programs.
 The Foundation invests in organizations and approaches, like Diplomas Now, which supports education and career development in city neighborhoods.
 Also, the firm expands recycling and waste management programs.
 These corporate social responsibility approaches are part of PepsiCo’s “Environmental Sustainability” policy.

 Employees.
 PepsiCo believes that employees are significant determinants of the company’s long-term growth.
 This stakeholder group is interested in career development and fair compensation.
 To address such concerns, PepsiCo’s “Talent Sustainability” policy goal is “to provide a safe and inclusive workplace globally.”
 This goal highlights fairness and employee welfare in the company’s human resource management approaches.
-Thus, PepsiCo’s corporate social responsibility activities directly address some of the major concerns of employees as stakeholders.
+Additionally, PepsiCo’s work culture (business culture) promotes a work environment that supports CSR and ESG goals for this stakeholder group.
+Moreover, the design of PepsiCo’s corporate structure (business structure) ensures offices, departments, and divisions that facilitate these ESG and CSR goals for the benefit of employees.

 References